BristolSTA/uobtheatre-web/README.md

 - `/middleware/` This folder contains middleware available to pages, such as `authed` and `not-authed`.
 - `/pages/` This folder contains all the pages for the application.
 The folder structure automatically generates the routes for the application.
 (Read more on that [here](https://nuxtjs.org/docs/2.x/features/file-system-routing))

+If you use VS Code, the uobtheatre-api is automatically put up with the dev container on port 9000.
+In this way, you can access the [GraphQLi interface](localhost:9000/graphql/) and the [Django admin panel](localhost:9000/admin/).
+This project is setup to automatically expect the API to be running at `localhost:9000`.
+If it is not, add `API_BASE={API_URL}` into your `.env` file.

 ## To build and deploy 🔨

 This application targets a "static" site (frequently known as a SPA).
 It does not use the SSR or Universal app mode that is available with Nuxt.